Resilience Can and Should Be Taught in Schools

 - "How you will feel when the shutdown is over and life gets back to "normal" again?
 Name the specific positive emotions you will feel."

 - "How else could you feel those positive emotions?
 What is something that is in your control that you could do to feel those positive emotions?"

 - "Can you describe a time in your past that you made yourself feel better even when you could not change something out of your control?"

 - "What is your greatest tool for making yourself feel better?
 What works most often when you want to shift into a better mood?"

 Our resilience skills are delivered weekly via email as audio files.
 Families can listen to these 10-minute lessons while walking their dog, washing the dishes, or driving to the store.

 Weekly activities are designed to improve resilience, decrease friction in households, and increase positive interactions family members have with each other.

-Our resilience program is packed with additional resources that will help your families feel more confident about their role as a parent.
-These are resources that have been validated in four studies.
+Our resilience program is packed with additional resources that will help your families feel more confident about their role as parents.
+These resources have been validated in four studies.

 Contact Us for More Information